 The approach that I take

-If the presentation is to team members I focus on the behaviours expected from team players and the right attitude and expectation to bring to the team.
-If it is to managers I focus more about how to set up a team for success.
+If the presentation is to team members I focus on the behaviour expected from team players and the right attitude and expectation to bring to the team.
+If it is to managers I focus more on how to set up a team for success.